-In 1975, close advisors of the first Tanzanian president envisioned mutual cooperation and understanding between Tanzania and the UK.
+In 1975, close advisors of the first Tanzanian president wished to promote further mutual cooperation and understanding between Tanzania and the UK.

 The Tanzania Development Trust is a registered UK charity (charity number 270462) that has funded development projects within Tanzania since 1975.